Feeling from Mountain and Water: Background

 The film does not contain any dialogue, allowing it to be watched by any culture.
 The only noises are the sound of the wind or other earthly elements.
 The film is considered a masterpiece at the artistic level, since it was essentially a landscape painting in motion.
 Artistically, it uses a Shan shui painting style throughout.

 Story

-The story is about an impoverished elderly scholar and a young boy who cares for him briefly in return for guqin lessons.
+The story is about an impoverished elderly scholar and a young girl who cares for him briefly in return for guqin lessons.